sharnett/myweather/prod/README.md

 Environment=OPENWEATHERMAP_KEY=your_api_key
 ```

-The file `crontab` is used to regularly refresh the data for a few locations
+The file `crontab` is used to to send a daily report.
-and to send a daily report.
-It needs you to have a `.profile` file in your
-home directory where you set `export OPENWEATHERMAP_KEY="your_api_key"`.

 You may need to run these from time to time: